 All the meeting dates of the Board and Board Committees as well as annual general meeting ("AGM") have been scheduled one (1) year in advance, as far as reasonably practicable.
 To assist Directors in planning their attendance, the Company Secretary consults every Director before fixing the dates of these meetings.
-The Board meets regularly with at least four (4) scheduled meetings held on a quarterly basis within each financial year to, amongst others, approve announcements of the Group's half year, quarterly (where applicable) and full year financial results, and discuss updates or developments relating to the Group's business and/or strategic plans.
+The Board meets regularly with at least four (4) scheduled meetings held on a quarterly basis within each financial year to, amongst others, approve announcements of the Group's half year and full year financial results, and discuss updates or developments relating to the Group's business and/or strategic plans.
 Ad hoc meetings are also convened to discuss and deliberate on urgent substantive matters or issues when circumstances require.
 Telephonic attendance and conference via audio-visual communication at the Board and Board Committee meetings are allowed under the Company's Constitution in the event that Directors are unable to attend meetings in person.
 Management also has access to the Directors for guidance or exchange of views outside of the formal environment of Board meetings.

 Name of Directors Board No. of meeting ARC No. of meeting NC No. of meeting RC No. of meeting

 Held Attended Held Attended Held Attended Held Attended

-Mr S. Chandra Das 5 5 1 1 1 1
+Mr S. Chandra Das 4 4 1 1 1 1

-Dr Ang Peng Tiam 5 5 1 1
+Dr Ang Peng Tiam 4 4 1 1

-Dr Khoo Kei Siong 5 5
+Dr Khoo Kei Siong 4 4 -

-Mr Sitoh Yih Pin 5 5 4 4 1 1
+Mr Sitoh Yih Pin 4 4 4 4 1 1

-Mr Dan Yock Hian 5 5 4 4 1 1
+Mr Dan Yock Hian 4 4 4 4 1 1

-Mr Lim Jen Howe 5 5 4 4
+Mr Lim Jen Howe 4 4 4 4

-Mr Lim Teong Jin George (1) 5 5 1 1
+Mr Lim Teong Jin George 4 4

-Ms Leong Ching Ching (2) 5 1 -
+Prof Leong Ching Ching 4 4 1 1

-The number of meetings of the Board and Board Committees held during FY2021 and the attendance of each Director at those meetings are set out as follows:
+The number of meetings of the Board and Board Committees held during FY2022 and the attendance of each Director at those meetings are set out as follows: